felixmohnert/felixmohnert.github.io/_posts/2014-01-31-do-all-the-things.md

 share: true
 ---

-sure if this is a developer's idiosyncrasy, but since I am such a [**thing**](/hi), I started increasingly questioning things in every days live.
+I am not sure if this is a developer's idiosyncrasy, but since I am such a [**thing**](/hi), I started increasingly questioning things in every days live.
 It's about simplifying work, enhance meaning, questioning processes and being more aware of what happens around you.

 ## Simplify